Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

-In this subsection, the relationship between quasi-circles and two types of prior errors, reversed direct prior and reversed indirect prior is discussed to illustrate their effect on causal structure learning.
-It is worth noting that since reversed direct prior can also be seen as misjudging the direction of the edges in the real graph, the conclusions in the following discussion can also be seen as the effect of misorientation on the graph structure.
+In this subsection, the relationship between quasi-circles and reversed direct prior is discussed to illustrate its effect on CSL.

-\textbf{Lemma 1 (The reversed direct prior lead to the emergence of quasi-circles).} Assume that prior $e=(Y, X)$ is a reversed direct prior related to real edge $e'=(X, Y)$ in actual graph $G_0=(E,V)$.
+\textbf{Lemma 1 (The reversed direct prior lead to the emergence of quasi-circles).} Assume that prior $e=(Y, X)$ is a reversed direct prior related to real edge $e'=(X, Y)$ in actual graph $G_0=(\mathbf{E},\mathbf{V})$.
 There are enough samples in the dataset $D$.
-Let $G_1$ denote the final result of a score-based methods, which employs a locally consistent scoring function $S(\cdot,\cdot)$ and uses prior as hard constrains.
-If $G_1$ satisfies one of the following conditions:
+Let $G_1$ denote the final result of a score-based methods, which employs a locally consistent scoring function $S(\cdot,\cdot)$ and accepts prior.
+If one of the following conditions satisfies:

 Then in $G_1$, there are edges between any two nodes among the three nodes $X$, $Y$, $Z$, and these edges form a quasi-circle, i.e.:

 \textbf{Proof of lemma 1.} This paper discusses separately according to whether $Z$ is the parent of $X$ or the parent of $Y$.